The Mind Thinking of Summer Camp Staff

 - Better interpersonal skill builds a better relationship with loyal customers.

 Dale has been on the front lines as a professional entertainer who deals directly with the general public.
-“Professional image, common sense, and interpersonal skills is what is needed when dealing with parents,” says Obrochta.
+“Professional image, common sense, and interpersonal skills are what is needed when dealing with parents,” says Obrochta.

 The Twisted Image of Customer Service